GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 1. In the styling panel, click on the `Labels`-tab underneath the Symbology tab.
 2. Select ![](../../fig/en_30.30.2_icon_single_labels) `Single labels`.
 3. `Value` is where you choose the attribute that will be displayed as a label.
 For example `*ADM1_EN*` will display the English names of Nigerian states for each feature in the data set.
-4. Let's __change the font__: Open the Font dropdown menu and select Arial.
+4. Let's __change the font__: Open the font dropdown menu and select Arial.
 Make the text `Bold` in the Style dropdown menu.
 Change the colour by clicking on `Colour`, and change the `Size` to 8 pt
 5. Let's __add a white buffer__ around the label.
 In the `Labels` tab, you will find a list with different options to style the labels.
 Right now, we are in the `Text` menu.
 Select `Buffer` and check the `Draw text buffer` option.
 This will make the labels stand out more on dark or crowded maps.
 7. Click `Apply` and `OK`.